We Need Your Support!

 Originally founded in the early ’30s, Canaria tavern has undoubtedly withstood the test of time and is still a very popular spot.

 You won’t find a long menu of high gastronomy or top-shelf drinks here, but you’ll definitely enjoy every single bite of your meal.

 Excellence through simplicity is what Canaria tavern offers and there’s a good reason why it’s most usually full of people.
 When you get there, make sure to try their mouthwatering beetroot salad.

 Even though it’s a relatively new taverna, Kappa or simply “K” has been rapidly gaining in popularity during the past year.

-A large main room filled with old furniture and vintage items offers enough space for large groups of visitors, while a colorful backyard provides shade for sun weary guests during summer months.
+A large main room filled with old furniture and vintage items offers enough space for large groups of visitors, while a colorful backyard provides shade for sun-weary guests during the summer months.

-There are quite a few dishes that stand out in their menu card, such as feta cheese with oregano pesto and tomato cream, cod cakes with mashed eggplants, and pasta with fresh tuna.
-No matter what you choose to try, one thing is for certain; you will not be disappointed.
+Quite a few dishes stand out in their menu card, such as feta cheese with oregano pesto and tomato cream, cod cakes with mashed eggplants, and pasta with fresh tuna.
+No matter what you choose to try, one thing is for certain: you will not be disappointed.

 To Avgo tou Kokora Tavern

 The name translates to “Cock’s Egg” and the tavern itself is just as extraordinary as its name.

 An erstwhile hub for artists in the ’30s, To Avgo tou Kokora is still popular as a charming spot to wine and dine.
 Its two-storey building is located on Avdi square and there are also several tables available for outdoor dining in front of it.